Tutorial: Module Defaults

 First, define a terraform

 block.
-This allows you to specify the source URL for the terraform module you are using.
+This block allows you to specify the source URL for the Terraform module you are using.
 Gruntwork recommends using a local

 block to define the source URL.
-This allows you to define the source URL for the module once, in your defaults module, then expose that variable to any module that leverages it.
-After the source URL, we specify the module version.
+This approach lets you define the module’s source URL once in your defaults module and expose it as a variable to any module that references it.
+After defining the source URL, specify the desired module version.

 terraform {